ClayGrant/CodeLouCapstone/README.md

 Notes
 Ignore CodeLouCapstone.App2
-All cards must be taken from the All Cards page

 For ease of testing, any of the following cards 60 times is a legal deck:
 Forest, Island, Plains, Swamp, Mountain

+The rules used for a valid deck are:
+All cards must be taken from the All Cards page Minimum of 60 cards
+Aside from the 5 cards listed above, a card can only be in a deck a maximum of 4 times